-The city centre beach to the north is found right by Skwer Unii Europejski, and its 200 metre length is often packed to bursting point.
-The quality of the beach here is much better than at its more illustrious neighbour and the development of modern shower and toilet facilities as well as the new bars and restaurants housed in brand new city built buildings make this a far more civilised place to come.
-Also of note if you have the little darlings with you is a great children’s play area right on the beach in front of the Del Mar restaurant which allows mums and dads to relax over a coffee or beer while the little ones burn themselves out on the sand.
-You may be interested to know that the first ever ice-cream on a stick was created on the nearby Świętojańska street back in 1932.
+The city centre beach to the north is found right by Skwer Unii Europejski, and its 200-metre length is often packed to bursting point.
+The quality of the beach here is arguably better than its more illustrious neighbours and the development of modern shower and toilet facilities as well as the new bars and restaurants housed in brand new city built buildings make this a far more civilised place to come.
+There is also a great children’s play area right on the beach in front of the Del Mar restaurant, which allows mums and dads to relax over a coffee or beer while the little ones burn themselves out on the sand.
+You may be interested to know that the first ever ice-cream on a stick was created on the nearby Świętojańska street back in 1932!